aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 [AWS Resource Access Manager](https://aws.amazon.com/ram/) (RAM) allows you to share resources across AWS accounts.

 If [RAM is enabled for your AWS Organization](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs), you can share the VPC Subnets from the Cluster account to your workload accounts.
-This will allow AWS resources owned by your workload accounts, such as ElastiCache Clusters or RDS DBs to be deployed into the same VPC as your EKS cluster, and be consumable by the workloads running on your EKS cluster.
+This will allow AWS resources owned by your workload accounts, such as [Amazon ElastiCache](https://aws.amazon.com/elasticache/) Clusters or [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) Databases to be deployed into the same VPC as your EKS cluster, and be consumable by the workloads running on your EKS cluster.

 To share a resource via RAM, open up RAM in the AWS console of the cluster account and select "Resource Shares" and "Create Resource Share".
 Name your Resource Share and Select the subnets you want to share.
 Select Next again and enter the 12 digit account IDs for the workload accounts you wish to share the subnets with, select next again, and click Create resource share to finish.
 After this step, the workload account can deploy resources into those subnets.

 RAM shares can also be created programmatically, or with infrastructure as code.

 ### Choosing Between EKS Pod Identities and IRSA

-At re:inforce 2023, AWS launched EKS Pod Identities as a simpler way of delivering temporary AWS credentials to your pods on EKS.
+At re:Invent 2023, AWS launched EKS Pod Identities as a simpler way of delivering temporary AWS credentials to your pods on EKS.
 Both IRSA and EKS Pod Identities are valid methods for delivering temporary AWS credentials to your EKS pods and will continue to be supported.
 You should consider which method of delivering best meets your needs.

 When working with a EKS cluster and multiple AWS accounts, IRSA can directly assume roles in AWS accounts other than the account the EKS cluster is hosted in directly, while EKS Pod identities require you to configure role chaining.
+Refer [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/service-accounts.html#service-accounts-iam) for an in-depth comparison.

 ### Accessing AWS API Resources with IAM Roles For Service Accounts

 [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) allows you to deliver temporary AWS credentials to your workloads running on EKS.
 IRSA can be used to get temporary credentials for IAM roles in the workload accounts from the cluster account.
-This allows your workloads running on your EKS clusters in the cluster account to consume AWS API resources, such as S3 buckets hosted in the workload account seemlessly, and use IAM authentication for resources like AWS RDS Databases or AWS EFS FileSystems.
+This allows your workloads running on your EKS clusters in the cluster account to consume AWS API resources, such as S3 buckets hosted in the workload account seemlessly, and use IAM authentication for resources like Amazon RDS Databases or Amazon EFS FileSystems.

 AWS API resources and other Resources that use IAM authentication in a workload account can only be accessed by credentials for IAM roles in that same workload account, except where cross account access is capable and has been explicity enabled.